function61/turbobob/README.md

 Examples / how does it work?
 ----------------------------

+**NOTE: The easiest way to understand is to read "Using Bob in your project" first!**

 ### Examples

-Look for the `turbobob.json` file in each of these repos.

-A few sample projects that shows how Turbo Bob is used for builds - most of them use multiple container images ("buildkits") for builds:
+Look for the `turbobob.json` file in each of these example repos.
+Most of them use multiple container images ("buildkits") for builds:

 - This project itself
 - [function61/james](https://github.com/function61/james)